Tokophobia

 Tokophobia is a significant fear of childbirth.
 It is a common reason why some women request an elective cesarean section.
-The fear often includes fear of injury to the baby, genital tract, or death.
+Factors often include a fear of pain, death, unexpected problems, injury to the baby, sexual problems and a lack of self-belief of the capacity to birth a child.
 Treatment may occur via counselling.

 It is a type of specific phobia.
 In 2000, an article published in the British Journal of Psychiatry described the fear of childbirth as a psychological disorder that has received little attention and may be overlooked.

 Signs and symptoms

 Phobia of childbirth, as with any phobia, can manifest through a number of symptoms including nightmares, difficulty in concentrating on work or family activities, panic attacks and psychosomatic complaints.
 Often the fear of childbirth motivates a request for an elective caesarean section.
 Fear of labor pain is strongly associated with the fear of pain in general; a previous complicated childbirth, or inadequate pain relief, may cause the phobia to develop.
-A fear of pregnancy itself can result in an avoidance of pregnancy or even, as birth control methods are never 100% effective, an avoidance of sexual intercourse or asking for sterilization, e.g. via hysterectomy.